You can really get a good feel for Genesis by viewing the video below.

 What an honor and joy to serve this loving family.

-Thank you Ambassadors of Love for the help with a water tank and tower.
+Thank you to Genesis' special supporters like my customer Jeff in Maine and Ambassadors of Love for your help with funding and for the water tank and tower.

 Erik Sampson – President of Flutemaker Ministries